Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 #10 Rip up egg box cartons

-So to burn off some destructive energy, egg box cartons are the way to go, my friend.
+So for an almost mess free toddler activity and to burn off some destructive energy, egg box cartons are the way to go, my friend.

 These ripped up pieces are then perfect for dump trucks, diggers and rubbish trucks to play in (yup, even the rubbish gets reused in our house).